Python environments

 If it was installed via pip, the package will be in a sub-list under the

-To add it to the template, first pull any changes:
+To add it to the template, you need a copy of the setup files:

 git pull